CristianRomero1234/App_asistente_estudio/README.md

 ```
 ---

-Now we will introduce a bigger chunk ofJavascript.
+Now we will introduce a bigger chunk of Javascript.
 Is recommended but not required, to have read  https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics_started_with_the_web

 As stated before we will include at first everything inside our index.html file.

 Now take break again.
-Use you web a little bit an try to connect how everything is working.
+Use you web a little bit an try to connect in your mind how what you have written is working.

 Investigate what is the "Pomodoro technique".